Wild Yam

 What is the recommended dosage of Wild Yam?

-Reported potential side effects may include: Topical: occasional skin irritation, contact dermatitis at site of cream application.
+For most healthy adults, Wild Yam is well tolerated at studied doses.
+Reported effects can include: Topical: occasional skin irritation, contact dermatitis at site of cream application.
 Oral: mild GI symptoms (nausea, abdominal pain, diarrhea) at high doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Wild Yam is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Hormone replacement therapy (estrogen, progesterone): theoretical interaction; clinical effect unclear given lack of systemic hormone activity.
-Tamoxifen, aromatase inhibitors, hormone-modulating cancer therapies: AVOID due to potential phytoestrogenic interference.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Hormone replacement therapy (estrogen, progesterone): theoretical interaction; clinical effect unclear given lack of systemic hormone activity.
+Tamoxifen, aromatase inhibitors, hormone-modulating cancer therapies: avoid due to potential phytoestrogenic interference.
+If you take prescription medication, check with a pharmacist or doctor before using it.